 The Emperor's Game

-The game is played on a 10 by 10 board.
-In addition to the usual set of pieces, there are two additional Pawns and two new pieces: a General and an Adjutant.
-The game starts with the following opening setup:
+The game is played on an 10 by 10 board.
+In addition to the usual Chess pieces, each player has a Commander, an Adjudant, and two extra Pawns.
+The game starts with the following opening setup.

-The Adjutant has the combined moves of Bishop and Knight (also widely known as the Cardinal).
+The Adjudant has the combined moves of Bishop and Knight.

-Pawns may make at their first movement a triple or double step (or a normal single step movement), so a White Pawn on e2 can move to e3, e4, or e5 (or capture at d3 or f3).
-At each of the squares passed by, the Pawn can be taken en passant.
-Pawns can promote to General, Queen, Adjutant, rook, knight, or bishop, but only to a piece that has been lost by the player.
+Pawns may make a double or triple step for their first move, so a white Pawn on e2 can move to e3, e4, or e5 (or capture at d3 or f3).
+At each squares passed over, the Pawn can be taken en passant.
+Pawns can promote to Commander, Queen, Adjudant, Rook, Knight, or Bishop, but only to a piece that has been previously captured.

 A player can castle under the same conditions as orthodox chess.
 When castling, the king moves three squares when castling short and four when castling long.
 The rook always moves the same number of squares in the opposite direction (thus rook and king do not end up at adjacent positions after castling.)